Uploadcare CLI

 Subdomains rollout

+New projects use only personal subdomains on *.ucarecd.net.
+Existing projects continue to use ucarecdn.com, with subdomains available in the Delivery tab of project settings.
 We have started implementing unique CDN subdomains for each project, replacing the generic https://ucarecdn.com/ domain.
-The default CNAME has been updated to use a subdomain in the format https://<HASH>.ucarecd.net/<UUID>/, where each project is assigned a unique subdomain (replacing the <HASH>).
+The default CNAME has been updated to use a subdomain in the format https://:subdomain.ucarecd.net/, where each project is assigned a unique subdomain (replacing the :subdomain).

 Potential breaking change